 - The four spices you will need for this recipe you'll probably need for most holiday baking, so you'll be all set if you stock up on cinnamon, nutmeg, ginger, and cloves.

 - However, you can also use 2 teaspoons of pumpkin pie spice for this recipe in case you are missing one of the spices called for in the recipe.

 What Pears Are Best For Pear Cake?

-It’s best if your pears are ripe since it will create a more tender texture once your cake is baked.
-Then cut off each side or “hip” of the pear.
+- It's best if your pears are ripe since they will create a more tender texture once your cake is baked.
+Then cut off each side or "hip" of the pear.